thomassuedbroecker/operator-helloworld/documentation/additional/additional.md

 * `[PROJECT_ROOT]/watches.yaml`

-By default it will create a single role but you can certainly have many roles.
+By default it will create a single role, but you can certainly have many roles.
 Roles are mapped to the API endpoint of the CRD in the `watches.yaml` file.

 * `[PROJECT_ROOT]/roles/hello/tasks/main.yml`